 Setting your power and keeping a steady distance is crucial for using direct flash in the best way possible (see diagram above).
 If you’re not careful, it’s easy to blow out the subjects with too much light or lose them in the shadows when they’ve drifted too far from the light source.

-Here some key tips for using direct flash:
+Here some key tips for using this method during wedding receptions: